Are-you-listening/Compilers/README.md

 ```
 Compilers
-├── administration - A list of the assigments
-├── debug_files - Files used for debugging
 ├── example_source_files - Files used in our demo
 ├── grammar - Directory containing grammar specifications
 │   └── grammarC.g4 - ANTLR file containing our grammar specification
-├── output - Default directory used to generate files in
 ├── README.md - This file
 ├── requirements.txt - Python dependencies
-├── run_tests_profiler.sh - Script to run profile our test environment
-├── run_tests.sh - Script to run all our testcases at once
 ├── script.py - Run all example_source_files
 ├── src - Directory containing our source doe
 │   ├── antlr_files - Grammar files created by ANTLR